Do the Digit Insurance

 What Factors Can Prevent a Diabetic Patient from Donating Blood?

+Certain factors can prevent a diabetic patient from donating blood, such as uncontrolled blood sugar levels or complications from diabetes.
 Illustrated below are some factors that can prevent a diabetic from donating blood:

-• Heart Problems: Diabetics who have had heart problems before are not eligible for blood donation.
-This also includes individuals who had surgery for blocked or narrowed arteries, including amputation, and experienced faintness and dizziness due to heart problems.
+Heart Problems Diabetics who have had heart problems, including surgery for blocked or narrowed arteries, or have experienced faintness and dizziness due to heart problems, are not eligible for blood donation.

-Individuals wondering ‘can diabetics donate blood?’ now know all the details regarding this matter.
-Having said that, they should always consult a doctor if they experience unusual symptoms after blood donation
+Individuals wondering, ‘Can diabetics donate blood?’ now know all the details regarding this matter.
+Having said that, they should always consult a doctor if they experience unusual symptoms after blood donation.
+These come about with adequate preparation and awareness by those who have type 2 diabetes and want to donate blood.

 Does it make any difference regarding blood donation if an individual has Type 1 or Type 2 diabetes?